robric/wiki-contrail-controller/Kubernetes.md

 Kubernetes by allowing it to operate on the same plane as underlying Openstack cluster.

 ### 3.5 __Services__
 A Kubernetes _Service_ is an abstraction which defines a logical set of _Pods_ and policy by which to access the _Pods_.
-The set of Pods implementing a Service are selected based on `LabelSelector` field in _Service_ definition.
+The Pods implementing a Service are selected based on `LabelSelector` field in _Service_ definition.
 In OpenContrail, Kubernetes Service is implemented as **ECMP Native LoadBalancer**.

 The OpenContrail Kubernetes integration supports following `ServiceTypes`: